vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/velero-with-restic.md

 This document walks you through the procedure to install Velero on Tanzu Kubernetes Grid clusters.
 Once you install Velero, you can use it to backup and restore your Kubernetes workloads.

-By configuring Velero Filesystem backup appropriately and following best practices, you can achieve crash-consistent filesystem backups that accurately reflect the state of your applications and data, even in the event of unexpected failures or crashes.
-It's essential to thoroughly test your backup and recovery processes to validate their crash consistency and effectiveness in restoring data
+By configuring Velero filesystem backup appropriately and following the best practices, you can achieve crash-consistent filesystem backups that accurately reflect the state of your applications and data, even in the event of an unexpected failure or crash.
+It's essential to thoroughly test your backup and recovery processes to validate their crash consistency and effectiveness in restoring data.